tiendat104/Mask_RCNN_global_wheat_detection/README.md

 - tensorflow==1.15.0
 - keras==2.0.8

-Other packages can be installed by running the command "pip install -r requirements.txt"
+Other packages can be installed by running the command "pip install -r requirements.txt".

 # Train
-To train from scratch, please run this command :
+To train from scratch, please run this command:
 "python samples/wheat/train.py train --dataset=data --model='' --no_loadmodel"

-After training completed, weight will be saved in folder "logs"
+After training completed, weight will be saved in folder "logs".

-If you have trained at least once and want to use trained weight for continue training, please run the command of format "python samples/wheat/train.py train --dataset=data --model=path_to_weight --loadmodel"
+If you have trained at least once and want to use trained weight for continue training, please run the command of format "python samples/wheat/train.py train --dataset=data --model=path_to_weight --loadmodel".

 Please notice that inside class "CoCoConfig" of the file samples/wheat/train.py, we need to set NUM_CLASSES equal to 1 + number of classes, where 1 counts for the background class.
-For example, this project only detect one class "wheat", so i will set NUM_CLASSES = 1 + 1
+For example, this project only detect one class "wheat", so i will set NUM_CLASSES = 1 + 1.

 # Test
-To test, please run command of format python samples/wheat/train.py evaluate --dataset=data --model=weight_path --loadmodel
+To test, please run command of format

+python samples/wheat/train.py evaluate --dataset=data --model=weight_path --loadmodel

+For example:

-For example:  python samples/wheat/train.py evaluate --dataset=data --model=logs/coco20210113T1106/mask_rcnn_coco_0210.h5 --loadmodel
+python samples/wheat/train.py evaluate --dataset=data --model=logs/coco20210113T1106/mask_rcnn_coco_0210.h5 --loadmodel